susam/emfy/README.md

 Here is a line-by-line explanation of the UI tweaks in [`init.el`]:

   - When Emacs runs in a GUI window, by default, it starts with a menu bar, tool bar, and scroll bar.
-Many (but not all) users like to hide them in order to make the Emacs frame look clean and minimal.
+Some users like to hide them in order to make the Emacs frame look clean and minimal.
 The following lines disable the tool bar and scroll bar.
 The menu bar is left enabled.

     ```elisp
     (when (display-graphic-p)